umeli/connections-sametime-8-widgets/README.md

 Of course the Angular components could also be deployed as a docker container.
 Just for the sake of simplicity I decided to put them into the htdocs folder.
+And it might be usefull to add pagination to the widget.

 ## Disclaimer